reiver/reiver-uuid/chapters/chrono-random/README.md

 This _could_ work as a _chrono random_ **GUID**, but it is space inefficient.

+## Binary Example

-We be more space efficient if we combine the _current time_ and the _randomness_ together as binary.
+We could be more space efficient if we combine the _current time_ and the _randomness_ together as binary.

-## Binary Time Conventions
+### Binary Example: Binary Time Conventions

 There are different ways of store **time** as binary.